 Approval of Gift

 - The individual completing the “Proposal for Acceptance of Gifts” form should secure the signature of their immediate supervisor.
-The supervisor will forward the form to the Assistant Vice President and Chief Advancement Officer.
+The supervisor will forward the form to the Director of Advancement Operations.
 Once approval is complete, the form should be forwarded to the Chief Financial Officer for approval of estimated value and the availability of budgeted funds for any costs related to the acceptance of the gift.
 The Chief Financial Officer will forward the form to the president for official approval to accept the gift.

 - After all required signatures have been obtained, one copy of the form should be forwarded to the Business Office for recording on the official accounting records, one copy should be forwarded to the office of the Foundation for acknowledgment of the gift, and one copy should be forwarded to the department as their authority to accept the gift.